mtango99/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 - which income counts as wage income?
 - Internal validation
 - External validation (generalizable theory, ground truthing)-- did climate change, and were people harmed as predicted?
+- Do figures show the data we think they do? not sure if adaptive capacity or overall vulnerability score

 ## Conclusion